open-AIMS/ReefModEngine.jl/docs/src/getting_started.md

 ### RME Documentation

-The full api interface is documented in the documentation provided with the binaries.
+The full API is documented in the documentation provided with the RME binaries.
 The file `rme_matlab_api_guide.pdf` find in `documents` subdirectory of the ReefModEngine files.
 The documentation provides information on how runs are setup and how functions should be used.